frconor-ebook/meditations/_posts/2025-02-26-the-anniversary-of-the-establishment-of-the-prelature--nov-28th.md

 ---
 layout: homily
-title: "The Anniversary of the Establishment of the Prelature -- Nov."
+title: "The Anniversary of the Establishment of the Prelature – Nov.
+28th"
 ---

 By Fr.
 Conor Donnelly